Parenting Agreements and Plans

 At Assent, you won’t be passed from one person to the next.
 All of our team members are employed, trained in the Assent approach, and committed to delivering a consistent, high-quality service.

-Unlike services that simply allocate work to external contractors who share a website, we offer a personalised and connected experience with a dedicated team member who’s with you from start to finish.
+Unlike services that simply allocate work to external contractors who share a website, we offer a personalised and connected experience with a dedicated family dispute resolution practitioner who’s with you from start to finish.

 Collaborative Decision-Making

 Work together in a guided process.
-You and the other parent collaborate, fostering transparent discussions and collective decisions, ultimately leading to agreements that suit you both find acceptable.
+You and the other parent collaborate, fostering transparent discussions and collective decisions, ultimately leading to agreements that both parents find acceptable.

 Keeping the Future in Mind